devaduttnandan/QueueCTL/readme.md

 Retry delays are exponential:
 Delay = backoff_base ** attempts.

-Assumtions and trade offs
+4.Assumptions and trade offs
 ---

-Persistence
+#Persistence
 ---

 Jobs are stored in a local JSON file (jobs.json) for simplicity.

 Trade-off: JSON file is sufficient for small workloads but may not scale well for thousands of concurrent jobs.
 No database locking mechanism beyond threading lock is used.

-Worker Concurrency
+#Worker Concurrency
 ---

 Multiple workers can run in parallel threads, picking one job at a time.

 Trade-off: Uses Python threading rather than multiprocessing for simplicity.
 Threads share memory, so CPU-bound tasks may not fully utilize multiple cores.

-Retry & Backoff
+#Retry & Backoff
 ---

 Exponential backoff is applied: delay = base ^ attempts seconds.